handshake-org/handshake-org.github.io/src/api-docs/source/includes/_clients.md

 ### hsd.conf and hsw.conf files

-These files may contain any of the configuration parameters, and will be interpreted by hsd-client at startup.
+These files may contain any of the configuration parameters, and will be interpreted by hs-client at startup.
 The node and wallet clients look for their own respective conf files.

 [A sample hsd.conf file is included in the code repository](https://github.com/handshake-org/hsd/blob/master/etc/sample.conf)